aliyun/terraform-provider-alicloud/website/docs/r/db_connection.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+The following attributes are exported in addition to the arguments listed above:

 * `id` - The current instance connection resource ID.
 Composed of instance ID and connection string with format `<instance_id>:<connection_prefix>`.
-* `connection_prefix` - Prefix of a connection string.
-* `port` - Connection instance port.
 * `connection_string` - Connection instance string.
 * `ip_address` - The ip address of connection string.